Scoring Methodology

 How AIM calculates, curates, and audits RAO dimension scores for technology recommendations.

-AIM uses RAO (Retrieval-Augmented Optimization) to score technology candidates across six dimensions.
+AIM uses RAO (Ranking and Optimization) to score technology candidates across six dimensions.
 This page documents what each dimension means, how scores are determined, and how the scoring process can be audited.

 1. The Six RAO Dimensions